John W. Hutchinson: Academic career

+Research

 The 1960s was a period in which researchers in mechanics and materials science greatly increased their interactions.
 Solid mechanics became increasingly focused on problems arising in materials.
 On the mechanics side, Budiansky at Harvard and Frank McClintock at MIT were pioneers in this shift in emphasis and both contributed to Hutchinson's interest in what became known as the micro-mechanics of materials.
 In the late 1960s and well into the 1980s Hutchinson worked on the fracture mechanics of materials and, in particular, on the development of nonlinear fracture mechanics applicable to cracking of tough structural metal alloys.
 The linear fracture mechanics existing at the time was not applicable when extensive plastic deformation occurred prior to cracking, which is typically the case for many engineering alloys.
 One paper published in 1968, characterized the stress and strains near the tip of a crack in materials undergoing plastic deformation.
 In the same journal issue a similar crack analysis was published by Rice and Rosengren.
 The HRR crack tip fields, as they came to be known, provide a theoretical underpinning of nonlinear fracture mechanics.
 James Rice, who was at Brown University at that time, would join the faculty at Harvard in 1981 and become Hutchinson's close colleague.

 In the late 1970s while serving on the Materials Research Council (later called the Defense Science Research Council) sponsored by DARPA, Hutchinson began a collaboration with the materials scientist and engineer A.G.
 (Tony) Evans which lasted over thirty years until Evans' death in 2009.
 Evans was an excellent judge of technological problems with an unmatched flair for forming teams of engineers, chemists, physicists and materials scientists to tackle challenging problems.
 Hutchinson's skills in mechanics modeling and analysis complemented Evans' broad knowledge of materials and their behavior.
 Together they contributed to the engineering science of many technological areas, including toughening mechanisms in ceramics, ceramic matrix composite materials for high temperature applications, thin film mechanics, the mechanics of interface failure for bonded materials, and the delamination and spalling of ceramic thermal barrier coatings used in aircraft engines and power generating turbines.
 In all, the two co-authored 74 papers together.

 In the 1990s, and thereafter, Hutchinson's continued research on a wide variety of applied problems.
 Moreover, he never fully abandoned subjects he had earlier pursued thereby gradually accumulating a fairly large array of research interests and technical expertise.
 New areas included a major effort to develop a comprehensive mechanics of the fracture and delamination of layered materials, such as thin films and coatings and the multilayers used in electronics and optics, and the extension of the classical plasticity theory of metals to small scales where strong effects related to size become dominant.
 Most recently Hutchinson has focused his attention on the stability of deformation of soft materials such as elastomers and gels, which have emerged as being of major interest, especially because of potential bio-medical applications.